aws, re:Invent

 Session Levels

 All sessions come with a set level, and there are five different levels: 100, 200, 300, 400, and 500.
-Going to a session on the wrong level, too easy or too hard, can ruin the entire experience.
+Going to a session on the wrong level, whether too easy or too hard, can ruin the entire experience.
 There are a few tricks I use when selecting the correct level; only targeting a certain level is a mistake in my opinion.
 Unfortunately, level mismatch happens, where a session is advertised as a 400 level but the presentation is still on a 200 level.
 This is very hard to know beforehand, but this is where speaker research comes in.

 During re:Invent, I mainly focus on advanced sessions, 300 and above, but I do mix it up with a couple of 200-level sessions on topics that I'm not familiar with or customer presentations.